genepattern/RandomForest/docs/tutorial.md

 ## Miscellaneous

-Future development and feature implementation ideas: User-input Test/Training split (default is 30/70, see reference in Classify.py), prediction on other user-input feature data
+Future development ideas: User-input Test/Training split (default is 30/70, see [here](scholarworks.utep.edu/cs_techrep/1209/) as to why), prediction on other user-input feature data

 ## License